n8willis/opentype-shaping-documents/opentype-shaping-arabic-general.md

-# Arabic script shaping in OpenType #
+# Arabic-style shaping in OpenType #

-This document the general shaping procedure shared by all Arabic script styles, and defines the common pieces that style-specific implementations share.
+This document the general shaping procedure shared by Arabic, N'Ko, Syriac, and Mongolian.

 **Table of Contents**